Welcome to the Rajah Lab!

 - How individual differences in lifestyle factors and social determinants of health effect brain aging and cognition in women and men

-We test young, middle-aged and older adults from diverse backgrounds to ensure our research findings are more representative and generalisable to the Canadian population.
+In all our research we apply a health equity lens and engage persons from diverse ethnic and social demographic backgrounds to ensure our research findings are more representative of the Canadian population.

 Our research is funded by: